RoySegall/django-tivol/README.md

         mysql_mapper.set_table('tags')
 ```

+Those three lines did a lot for us: initialised the `SqlMapper`
+instance.
+The `mysql_mapper.set_connection('other_site')` told to the
-The mapper need to know which DB connection it should use and which
+mapper which connection to use and the `mysql_mapper.set_table('tags')`
-table holds the data.
+told the mapper from which table in another DB we need to pull the DB.

 #### Migration life cycle hooks
 TBD